awsdocs/aws-kms-developer-guide/doc_source/control-access-overview.md

 ## Specifying conditions in a policy<a name="overview-policy-conditions"></a>

-You can use another policy element called the *condition* to specify the circumstances in which a policy takes effect\.
+You can use another policy element called a *condition key* to specify the circumstances in which a policy takes effect\.
 For example, you might want a policy statement to take effect only after a specific date\.
 Or, you might want a policy statement to control access based on whether a specific value exists in the API request\.

 To specify conditions, you use predefined *condition keys*\.
 Some condition keys apply generally to AWS, and some are specific to AWS KMS\.
 For more information, see [Using policy conditions](policy-conditions.md)\.

+To support attribute\-based access control \(ABAC\), AWS KMS provides condition keys that control access to a customer master key \(CMK\) based on its tags and aliases\.
+For details, see [Using ABAC for AWS KMS](abac.md)\.